mattslay/GoFish/readme.md

 ![Screenshot](Screenshots/GoFishScreenshot01.png?raw=true "Title")

 What's new in version 5:
+* Added options to allow control of several colours.

 * Added option to allow code window to be opened at stored position.
 (Option: Open code windows at top left corner)